ionic-team/stencil-site/src/docs/output-targets/custom-elements.md

 The `dist-custom-elements` output target is used to generate custom elements in a more optimized way for tree shaking, and it's the recommended approach when using any frontend framework integrations.

 This target can be used outside of frameworks as well, if lazy-loading functionality is not required or desired.
+For using lazily loaded Stencil components, please refer to the [www output target](/docs/www).

+To generate components using the `dist-custom-elements` output target, add it to a project's `stencil.config.ts` file like so:

 ```tsx
 // stencil.config.ts